Menu

 UFO High Bay Lights

-• Point-source distribution: Compact circular design concentrates light for strong downward delivery
+• Light distribution: Compact point-source design provides strong downward delivery and flexible fixture placement

 Linear High Bay Lights